Sail the Journey of Odysseus

 The Islands of the Wind God: The Aeolian Islands

-Nn Homer’s Odyssey, Aeolus gifts Odysseus a bag containing the world’s winds.
-His crew opens it too early and the resulting storm sends them back across the sea.
+According to Homer, Aeolus gifted Odysseus a bag containing all the world's winds.
+Just days from home, his crew opened it, unleashing a storm that sent them back across the sea.

 The Strait of Monsters: Scylla & Charybdis